anandsundaramoorthysa/REP05.ANAND.ChatBot/README.md

 # AI Chatbot Setup

 This project contains an AI-powered chatbot that leverages Hugging Face's GPT-2 models for text generation.
 It features a simple Flask web interface to interact with the chatbot.
 This guide will walk you through setting up the environment, installing dependencies, and running the chatbot.

+**Note:**: You must clone/install and use folder in name "chatbot"

 ## Table of Contents